wp-plugins/spiffy-calendar/readme.txt

 A full featured, simple to use Spiffy Calendar plugin for WordPress that allows you to manage and display your events and appointments.

 [Demo](http://www.sunnythemes.com/plugins/spiffy-calendar/)

+Warning: Version 1.3.0 renames the hover popup DIV used to show the event details.
+Some users may find it necessary to add this CSS to their custom CSS when upgrading from an older version:

+	.calnk a:hover div.spiffy-popup { position:absolute; }

 = Features =